IMAGE INFORMATION

 Šťastný would later become a Canadian citizen, and represent Canada at the 1984 Canada Cup, winning the Gold Medal.

-At the 1980 Lake Placid Winter Olympic Games, the Šťastný brothers (3) combined to score sixteen goals for the Czech team in six Olympic matches, with Peter finishing second in scoring with fourteen points.
+At the 1980 Lake Placid Winter Olympic Games, the Šťastný brothers (3) combined to score 16 goals for the Czech team in 6 Olympic matches, with Peter finishing 2nd in scoring with 14 points.

-Peter Šťastný was the Czechoslovakian league Player-of-the-Year in 1979-80, after recording 26 goals and 26 assists for 52 points in 41 games.
+Peter Šťastný was the Czechoslovakia Player of the Year / Zlatá hokejka (Golden Hockey Stick) in 1979-80, after recording 26 goals and 26 assists for 52 points in 41 games.

 Living in Bratislava (located in the Slovak region of Czechoslovakia), the Šťastnýs were subject to the extreme oppression of communist rule.
 All were outspoken against it, none more so than Peter, who had an insatiable love for the west and the NHL in particular, smuggling in copies of The Hockey News whenever possible.
 Unsurprisingly, Peter’s public dissension angered the government, and he was given an ultimatum: be silent or don’t play.
 Neither option sat well with the talented centre, so he made the life-altering decision to risk everything for a chance at freedom.
 Anton was more than willing to join him.